At a glance

-Globalisation, climate change, environmental economics, nature conservation, food security, hurricanes, coastal geomorphology, volcanoes, the future of Africa and other developing areas, glacial and hydrological processes, social and economic inequalities, cultural differences.
-These are just some of the topics that concern Geography today.
-If these issues interest you, come to Cambridge and study Geography.
+Globalisation, climate change, environmental economics, nature conservation, food security, hurricanes, coastal geomorphology, volcanoes, the future of Africa and other developing areas, glacial and hydrological processes, social and economic inequalities, cultural differences: if these issues interest you, come to Cambridge and study Geography.
 We offer comprehensive facilities and resources, and up-to-date, lively teaching.
 Our course tackles these issues from a broad base, but also allows you to specialise.
 This means your degree can be science-based or arts-based, or both.
-In other words it’ll be what you make it.
+In other words, it’ll be what you make it.

-In common with all degrees in Cambridge you’ll graduate with a BA as the University doesn’t award BSc degrees.

-In the first year, all students take two papers – Human and Physical Geography, as well as learning research skills in statistics, fieldwork, and GIS.
-In the second year, you can begin to specialize and you go on an overseas field trip.
-In the final year you can either specialise further or maintain a balance across the subject as a whole.
-You also do a dissertation, which can be in any specialist area of the discipline.
-You can choose any subject that you find interesting; as long as it relates to Geography!
-In 2015, Caius students did dissertations on prostitution, ecotourism, and the Ebola crisis!
+In the first year, all students take two papers (Human Geography and Physical Geography), as well as learning research skills in statistics, fieldwork, and relevant technologies.
+In the second year students go on an overseas field trip.
+In this year you can begin to specialise and in the final year you can either specialise further or maintain a balance across the subject as a whole.
+Final year students submit a dissertation, which can be in any specialist area of the discipline.
+Recent Caius students have written dissertations on prostitution, ecotourism, and the Ebola crisis.
 Further information can be found on the department website.
-There is also a university-wide Geography society called CUGS – here’s a picture from their annual garden party!

 Geography at Caius

-Dr Karenjit Clare is the Director of Studies for geographers at Caius.
+Dr Karenjit Clare, a Bye-Fellow and Tutor at Caius, is the Director of Studies for Geographers at the College.
 Dr Clare is an economic geographer with a particular focus on work, employment and labour, gender, globalisation, and global cities.
-In the first year, students can expect one to two supervisions a week.
-Some of these supervisions will be with the Director of Studies, although others may be with people who are specialists in various subject areas.
-In the second and third year, supervisions may be about one per week and students will probably see a wider range of people than in the first year.
+Students can expect one to two supervisions (small group teaching sessions) per week.
+Some of these supervisions will be with the Director of Studies while others will be other subject specialists.
 Lectures are provided in the Department and are the same for all students, regardless of College.
 As a Geographer at Caius, you will find yourself studying and socialising in a very dynamic, friendly and inter-disciplinary environment.

-We interview all suitably qualified candidates.
-Interviews are usually conducted by the Director of Studies and another member of the Geography department.
+All applicants are asked to submit two pieces of written work and we interview all suitably qualified candidates.
+Candidates should expect two interviews.
+One of these will be a general academic interview with a Caius tutor, and the other will be with the Director of Studies and another member of the Geography department.
 Interviews play a very important part in our selection process, but a very strong academic record to-date remains essential.

-If you have any queries about Admissions at Caius, please contact firstname.lastname@example.org.
+If you have any queries about Admissions at Caius, please contact the Admissions Office.